Skip to main content

 My parents moved into assisted living several years ago.
 They chose the community themselves.
 They felt ready for the next chapter and valued the independence it offered.
 I supported their decision and believed it was the right one.
 Even so, guilt found its way in.

 My mother always baked pies, and we often did it together.
 One weekend, she asked if we could bake one.
 That day, I redirected her into another activity that was easier for me rather than baking a pie.
-I knew what the pie would entail—measuring, guiding, cleaning, redirecting, and starting over several times.
-I also knew she likely wouldn't remember the pie the next day.
+I knew what the pie would entail: measuring, guiding, cleaning, redirecting, and starting over several times.
+I also knew she likely would not remember the pie the next day.
 I felt guilty, as I knew she would remember the laughter and the feeling of doing something together.

 Then there was the night my father spent in the hospital.
-He had suffered a fracture and his blood pressure wasn't stabilizing because of his Parkinson's disease, so the doctors kept him for several nights.
+He had suffered a fracture, and his blood pressure was not stabilizing because of his Parkinson's disease, so the doctors kept him for several nights.
 I went home, but I knew if my mother were the patient, I would have stayed because her cognitive impairment makes hospitals confusing and frightening.
 I questioned my choice even though I knew it was safe for him.

 The most complicated guilt comes with decisions about their care.
 My parents have been married for nearly sixty years.
 Their lives are intertwined, and every change feels heavy.
 When Alzheimer's disease advanced, memory care became the safest option for my mother, while hospice care at home became the best option for my father.
 Both decisions protect their well-being, and both still carry guilt.

-I feel guilty when I don't call friends back or answer texts from people who care deeply about our family.
+I feel guilty when I do not call friends back or answer texts from people who care deeply about our family.
 Some days I need silence more.

 I even feel guilty when I wish, quietly and privately, that life was a little easier right now.